dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 await cvRouter.startCapturing("ReadSingleBarcode"); // Make sure the name matches one of the CaptureVisionTemplates in the template JSON file.
 ```

-#### Filter the results (Important)
+### 3. [Important] Filter the results

-While processing video frames, it's common for the same barcode to be detected multiple times.
-To enhance the user experience, we can use [MultiFrameResultCrossFilter](https://www.dynamsoft.com/capture-vision/docs/web/programming/javascript/api-reference/utility/multi-frame-result-cross-filter.html) object, having two options currently at our disposal:
+When processing video frames, the same barcode is often detected multiple times.
+To improve the user experience, we can use the [MultiFrameResultCrossFilter](https://www.dynamsoft.com/capture-vision/docs/web/programming/javascript/api-reference/utility/multi-frame-result-cross-filter.html) object.
+This object provides two methods for handling duplicate detections, which can be used independently or together, depending on what best suits your application needs:

-##### Option 1: Verify results across multiple frames
+#### Method 1: Verify results across multiple frames

 ```js
 let filter = new Dynamsoft.Utility.MultiFrameResultCrossFilter();